Twilio-org/open-data-notifications/README.md

 * [User Experience Specification (MVP)](docs/ux.md)
 * [Background](docs/background.md)

+## Contributing

 This project is in active development - [please register and join our Slack team](https://www.twilio.org/developers) to participate, collaborate, and clarify requirements.

+The issues section of the repository is where we are tracking the major workflows.
+If you'd like to work on one of those issues, plaese comment to that effect and let us know in Slack.

+Also, feel free to add new issues for smaller tasks you'd like to independently identify and work on.

+Note that contributing to this project requires that you adhere to our [code of conduct](CODE_OF_CONDUCT.md).

 ## Local Development